Puppet-Finland/blacksmith-vagrant/README.md

 It is a good practice to have metadata.json match your Forge username when possible.

-# Publishing modules on the Forge
+# Publishing modules to the Forge

 Create the blacksmith VM: